subhash1612/char74k-classification-pytorch/README.md

 # char74k-classification-pytorch

-A convolutional netowrk built in pytorch to classify characters in the char74k(Eng) dataset.
+A convolutional netowrk built in pytorch to classify alphanumeric characters in the char74k(Eng) dataset.

 The model was able to achieve an accuracy of 91% on the test set of 5766 images